indeed999/holeio/README.md

 # Hole.io
-Script to capture the leaderboard in the end of match in holo.io in BluStacks emulator
+Script to capture the leaderboard in the end of match in holo.io in BlueStacks emulator

 # Requirements
 1. BlueStacks emulator